 A positive team culture speaks a lot about your organization and can affect the bottom-line of an organization.
 As mentioned in Gallup, culture wins by attracting the top 20% of candidates in an organization.
 Top organizations invest intentionally to foster a culture that wins the hearts of many.
 Let’s understand why culture wins.

-Encourage learning: Let your team members pursue their learning and develop their skill sets which is aligned with their career roadmap.
+Let your team members pursue their learning and develop their skillsets which is aligned with their career roadmap.
 With so many resources available online, acquiring knowledge has become much easier.
 Encourage your team members to invest in their self-learning and growth.

-Invest in your team’s wellness: It is only possible to build a winning team when your team is in good health.
+It is only possible to build a winning team when your team is in good health.
 Invest in your team member’s wellness both onsite and offsite.
-Investing in ergonomically designed office furniture, organising wellness sessions, offering gym memberships are some ways to help them improve their health.
+Investing in ergonomically designed office furniture, organizing wellness sessions, offering gym memberships are some ways to help them improve their health.

-Focus on results: Conflicts do happen in the strongest of teams , create a culture that focuses on results instead of paying too much attention to the conflicts.
+Conflicts do happen in the strongest of teams, create a culture that focuses on results instead of paying too much attention to the conflicts.
 Encourage healthy debates that do not fragment the team but bring it closer because at the end of it is the result that matters most.